-Couple tractor to first trailer.
-Use the method already described for coupling tractor-semitrailers.
-Move converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
-Triples rig is now complete.
+- Couple the tractor to the first trailer.
+Use the method already described for coupling tractor-semitrailers. - Move the converter dolly into position and couple the first trailer to the second trailer using the method for coupling doubles.
+The triples rig is now complete.

-Uncouple Triple-trailer Rig
+Uncouple triple-trailer rig

-Uncouple third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles.

-Uncouple remainder of rig as you would any double-bottom rig using the method already described.
+- Uncouple the third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles. - Uncouple the remainder of the rig as you would any doublebottom rig using the method already described.

-7.2.4 - Coupling and Uncoupling Other Combinations
+Coupling and Uncoupling Other Combinations

 The methods described so far apply to the more common tractor-trailer combinations.
-However, there are other ways of coupling and uncoupling the many types of truck-trailer and tractor-trailer combinations that are in use.
+However, there are other ways of coupling and uncoupling the many types of truck-trailer and tractortrailer combinations that are in use.
 There are too many to cover in this manual.
 You will need to learn the correct way to couple and uncouple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.